epsiloneight/playbook/README.md

 We also serve our images, CSS, and JavaScript assets from a CDN such as Fastly.

-Performance Monitoring
+## Performance Monitoring

-We use NewRelic (Free-$100s/month) to monitor performance of production applications.
+Unless otherwise specified by the client, we use NewRelic (Free-$100s/month) to monitor performance of production applications.

 Debugging performance might be the best part of a developer's job.
 There's a clear, numeric problem.
 When we fix it, that number improves.
 We can say things like "We made this 175% better."